EbGazar/Sales-Insights-Data-Analytics-Project/README.md

 ## Understanding Business Problem.

-* A Hardware Company which supplies computer hardware and peropherals is facing issues with tracking their sales and getting insights (Complete Picture) from the of market Computer Hardware which is growing dramatically.
+* A Hardware Company in India which supplies computer hardware and peropherals is facing issues with tracking their sales and getting insights (Complete Picture) from the of market Computer Hardware which is growing dramatically.

 ## Stakeholders Expectations and Business Objectives.